openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/engagement/Engagement_Content.rst

 ======================================

 The markers on this chart represent the number of unique students who interacted with course content.
-The graph plots three categories of engagement: an overall total for students who completed any type of course activity, and totals for students who played any course video and for students who submitted an answer for a problem.
+The graph plots the following categories of engagement.

+* The count of students who completed any type of course activity.
+* The count of students who played any course video.
+* The count of students who submitted an answer for a problem.
+* The count of students who added a post, response, or comment to the course discussion.

 Each total is for activity completed within a one week period.
 To see the total count for each activity type for a given week, move your cursor over the chart to display a tooltip.

 Activity is included beginning with the week in which the first page visit took place.
 The first page visit is typically by a member of the course team